press kit

 SHORT BIO

-Her next book, Dare to Question: Carrie Chapman Catt’s Voice for the Vote (Union Square & Co, 2023, starred Booklist review) tells the story of the queer power couple who ignited the suffrage movement.
+Jasmine A. Stirling (she/her) is the award-winning author of A Most Clever Girl: How Jane Austen Discovered Her Voice (Bloomsbury Publishing, 2021) and Dare to Question: Carrie Chapman Catt’s Voice for the Vote (Union Square & Co, 2023, starred Booklist review).
 Her third book, about the first woman to circumnavigate the globe, comes out in 2025.

 Jasmine lives in an old house in San Francisco with her spouse, thier children, and an absurdly adorable dog.
 Follow her on Instagram at @jasmine.a.stirling.author, and learn more at www.jasmineastirling.com.